codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Team users that were active in the current billing period are charged $10/month.
 To see how users are counted please see [here](https://docs.codemagic.io/teams/users/)

 Each extra build concurrency allows running an additional build in parallel.
 For example, two extra build concurrencies allow running three builds in parallel.

-Consider Business plan or Enterprise plan if more than three concurrent builds are required.
+You can add addtional cocurrencies in the Codemagic web app by clicking 'Billing' in the left hand menu and then clicking on your Team name.
+In the 'Billing Overview' you should click 'update' in the Build concurrency section and select the number of concurrencies you wish to add to your Team.

+Each addtional concurrency is $49/month and you will be billed for each concurrency on the last day of each month.

 | **Item**  | **Price**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |